biocore/qiime/doc/install/install.rst

 How to not install QIIME
 ========================

-Because QIIME is hard to install, we have attempted to shift this burden to the QIIME development group rather than our users by provide virtual machines with QIIME and all of its dependencies pre-installed.
+Because QIIME is hard to install, we have attempted to shift this burden to the QIIME development group rather than our users by providing virtual machines with QIIME and all of its dependencies pre-installed.
 We, and third-party developers, have also created several automated installation procedures.
 These alternatives (`summarized here <../index.html#downloading-and-installing-qiime>`_) allow you to bypass the complex installation procedure and have access to a full, working QIIME installation.

-*We highly recommend going with one of these solutions if you're new to QIIME, or just want to test it out to see if it will do what you want.**
+**We highly recommend going with one of these solutions if you're new to QIIME, or just want to test it out to see if it will do what you want.**

 How to install QIIME
 ====================

-If you want to customize QIIME, work with QIIME in a multi-user environment (e.g., a Linux cluster), are interested in getting involved in QIIME development, or want to use the development version of QIIME, you may need to install QIIME natively (but you also may not - see `MacQIIME <http://www.wernerlab.org/software/macqiime>`_ and `qiime-deploy <https://github.com/qiime/qiime-deploy>`_).
+If you want to customize QIIME, work with QIIME in a multi-user environment (e.g., a Linux cluster), are interested in getting involved in QIIME development, or want to use the development version of QIIME, you may need to install QIIME manually (but you also may not - see `MacQIIME <http://www.wernerlab.org/software/macqiime>`_ and `qiime-deploy <https://github.com/qiime/qiime-deploy>`_).

-Depending on the features of QIIME that you or your users are interested in, a QIIME base install may be sufficient.
-This is much easier than a QIIME full install.
+Depending on the features of QIIME that you or your users are interested in, a *QIIME base install* may be sufficient.
+This is much easier than a *QIIME full install*.
 Both of these procedures are covered in the following sections.

 To install most of following dependencies, either for the base or full install, you need to have a build environment on your machine.
 On OS X, this involves installing the `developer tools <http://developer.apple.com/technologies/xcode.html>`_.
 On Debian-based Linux (e.g., Ubuntu), this involves installing the ``build-essential`` package::